¿What are the criteria included in the new WCAG 2.2 update?

 Tech4access and the Integrated digital Accessibility Service, the perfect solution to align with WCAG 2.2

-At Tech4access, we have developed the SIA® (Integrated digital Accessibility Service), which will allow you to comply with web accessibility regulations and ensure that people with disabilities can access the content of your website and mobile applications.
+At Tech4access, we have developed the SIA® (Service for Integrated digital Accessibility), which will allow you to comply with web accessibility regulations and ensure that people with disabilities can access the content of your website and mobile applications.
 Our structured and modular approach covers all the necessary phases to achieve and maintain the digital accessibility of your digital assets.

 SIA® ensures compliance through three phases: initial consultancy, continuous improvement and WCAG 2.2 level AA certification with 2 years validity.
 This service ensures effective implementation and maintenance of accessibility, thus promoting greater digital equality.